MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/remove-license-from-shared-mailbox.md

 ::: moniker range="o365-worldwide"

-### Use the new admin center to remove the license
+> [!NOTE]

-The new admin center is available to all Microsoft 365 admins.
-You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
-For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).
+> If you're not using the new Microsoft 365 admin center, you can turn it on by selecting the **Try the new admin center** toggle located at the top of the Home page.

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.